 Step 1: Determine How Much Help You Want

 When you invest, you can choose to receive help in a number of ways.
-Many people don’t want to take the time to learn how to invest, and so, they entrust their money to a financial advisor or entrust it to the mutual fund manager.
+Many people don’t want to take the time to learn how to invest on their own, so they entrust their money to a financial advisor or a mutual fund manager.

-For a slightly lesser fee, you can also opt to use a robo-advisor.
-A robo-advisor will manage your money—yep, you guessed it—robotically using a computer algorithm.
-This type of investment management has gained popularity because it is less expensive than paying a financial advisor but still allows you to be hands-off.
+For a slightly lower fee, you could opt to use a robo-advisor.
+A robo-advisor manages your money robotically – using a computer algorithm.
+This type of management has gained popularity because it is less expensive than paying a financial advisor but still allows you to be hands-off.

-However, the bot chooses investments based on the Modern Portfolio Theory (MPT), which won’t allow your investments to produce great returns or even beat the market.
+However, the robotic algorithm chooses investments based on the Modern Portfolio Theory (MPT), which won’t allow your investments to produce great returns or even beat the market in the long-term.

-It can be tempting for beginner investors to want to reach out to a professional because there are a lot of investing myths that purposely discourage people, specifically beginners, from investing.
+It can be tempting for beginner investors to want to reach out to a “professional” because there are a lot of investing myths that purposely discourage people from thinking they can do it themselves.

 But I want to encourage you: you CAN absolutely learn to invest on your own.